 Youth Crime and Knife Crime Topics

 Youth offending remains one of the most actively researched areas in criminology.
 Our writers support dissertations examining gang involvement, knife crime, the effectiveness of youth diversion programs, and the factors driving youth offending and desistance.
 These topics frequently draw on Merton's strain theory, Hirschi's social bond theory, and contemporary desistance frameworks.
 Research in this area often requires sensitive ethical protocols when working with young offender populations.
+Gaining access to youth justice settings for data collection can be time-intensive, so early engagement with gatekeepers and ethics committees is essential for maintaining your project timeline.

 Cybercrime and White Collar Crime Topics